 The oldest and world wide well established technology of water electrolysis is the alkaline electrolysis.
 Approx. 20 billion Nm3 of H2 are being generated actually as a byproduct of the chlorine production.
-Electrical energy requirement is in the order of 4 to 4.5 kWh/Nm3 H2 corresponding to an efficiency of >80%.
+Electrical energy requirement is in the order of 4 to 4.5 kWh/Nm3 H2.
 Capacities of electrolyzer units are ranging between 20-5000 Nm3/h.
 The largest integrated installation is currently in Assuan, Egypt, with a production capacity of 33,000 Nm3/h.
 First alkaline electrolyzers for hydrogen production were developed by Norsk Hydro in Norway, where cheap electricity from hydro power could form the basis for this process.
 Electrolysis has become a mature technology at both large (125 MW) and small scale (1 kW).
 Today's units are available in sizes up to about 2 MW(e) corresponding to ~ 470 Nm3/h of H2 production with multiple units being combined to larger capacities.
 They typically have an availability of > 98 % and an energy consumption of 4.1 kW/Nm3 operating at about atmospheric pressure [Norsk Hydro 2002].
 Additional components like purification of water and products, rectifier and reprocessing of alkaline solution are necessary.
 Pressurized systems operating at 3 MPa help to save compression energy.
-Plant operation is simple, highly flexible and appropriate for off-peak electricity use.
-System efficiencies of commercial low-pressure electrolyzers range from 60-73%, can go up to 80-85% with improvements made in the development of better electrodes and diaphragms.
-Furthermore electrolyzers have also been made appropriate for intermitting operation like for solar energy.
-Purities directly achieved are > 99.9% for hydrogen and > 99.8 for the oxygen [Norsk Hydro 2002].
+Plant operation is simple, highly flexible and appropriate for off-peak electricity use..

 The more advanced method is solid polymer electrolyte membrane (PEM) water electrolysis which can be operated at higher pressures and at higher current densities due to volume reduction compared to cells with a liquid electrolyte.
 Typical operation temperatures are 200-400°C. This membrane electrolysis is simpler in its design and promises a longer lifetime and a higher efficiency.
-The requirement of electricity will be reduced to values below 4 kWh/Nm3 of H2.
-High-pressure systems are established in the smaller power range with pressures of 3 MPa achieved and efficiencies up to 80%, small-scale units (8-260 Nm3/h) exhibit somewhat lower efficiencies around 50%.
+The requirement of electricity will be reduced to values below 4 kWh/Nm $^3$ of $H_2$ .
+High-pressure systems are established in the smaller power range with pressures of 3 MPa achieved, small-scale units (8-260 Nm $^3$ /h) exhibit somewhat lower efficiencies .
 Main disadvantage is the still high cost of membrane manufacture.